matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 Fortunately, Blender allows us to control which lights are sampled by setting the `sample_as_light` flag (referred to as Multiple Importance Sampling in the UI) on textures.
-This flag can be animated with keyframes, so we can make it change depending on the current player position.
+This flag can be animated with keyframes, so we can make it change depending on the current player position and view angle.

-The task then, is to come up with a heuristic that can cull as many occluded light sources as possible.
+The task then, is to come up with a heuristic that can cull as many lights which do not contribute to the current view.
+To make this more concrete, I want to avoid sampling lights that cannot be reached after a single bounce from the camera.

-## BSP visibility
+## BSP visibility data

-Fortunately BSP files come with built-in data structures for solving a similar problem.
+Fortunately .bsp files come with built-in data structures for solving a similar problem.
 One of the great innovations that enabled Quake to run efficiently on 1996 hardware was that of visible surface determination, that is to say, working out which parts of the level are visible from any given player position.